 Step into the NHS (www.stepintothenhs.nhs.uk)

 Real life, your life is an online toolkit of activities and multimedia resources that support Careers Education and Personal, Social, Health and Economic Education (PSHEE) at Key Stage 4.
-It provides teachers with everything they need to deliver interactive and informative lessons with confidence.
+Updated in 2019, the package provides teachers with everything they need to deliver interactive and informative lessons with confidence.

 Real life, your life consists of five topic areas that each delivers different learning outcomes and helps students to develop key skills to prepare them for the world of work, whilst also gaining a unique insight into the wealth of career opportunities available in the NHS.